Mathilde Marchesi: Biography

-Today, Marchesi is remembered not at all for her singing career.
-Rather, she is known first and foremost as the teacher of a surprising number of great singers, and also as the person who carried the bel canto technique into the 20th century.
-Her ideas are still studied, primarily by female singers, especially those with voices in the soprano range, in which Marchesi had specialized.

 Teachings

 Marchesi was clearly committed to the bel canto style of singing.
 Despite this, she did not particularly identify herself as a bel canto teacher.
 She asserted that there were only two styles of singing: "the good...and the bad" and argued that a properly trained vocalist could sing the old bel canto style just as easily as the then newer, more dramatic style.

 She was generally an advocate of a naturalistic style of singing: she called for a fairly instinctive method of breathing and argued against the "smiling" mouth position that many teachers of her day preferred.
 She was particularly concerned with vocal registration, calling it "the Alpha and Omega of the formation and development of the female voice, the touchstone of all singing methods, old and new."
 She also repeatedly expressed disdain for the teachers of her day who offered methods that they asserted would fully develop the voice in only a year or two.
 Instead, she felt that vocal training was best approached at a slow and deliberate pace.

 Two of the most distinctive features of her teachings were her "analytical method" and her insistence on very short practice times for beginners.
 Her "analytical method" placed great importance on intellectually understanding both the technical and the aesthetic nature of everything sung, from grand arias to simple vocal exercises.
 She argued that rote practice without understanding was ultimately harmful to the artistic use of the voice.
 Most distinctively, though, she insisted on very short practice times for beginners, as little as five minutes at a stretch three or four times a day for absolute beginners.
 Of course, as the voice matured those times could and should be expanded.